Nest-Analytics/Cloud-DevOps-Exercises/week-08/README-Exercise-3.md

   # Empty backend block — all connection details are passed via
   # -backend-config flags at terraform init time.
-  # See the pipeline terraform init step and the local verification
-  # instructions in the Before You Start section.
   backend "azurerm" {}
 }